 The annual conferences in 2014 and 2015 encouraged rich discussions and feedback from all participants through participative sessions from which conclusions were drawn, leading to the first booklet published by the network outlining the opportunities for small- and medium-scale biodigestion in LAC.
 The booklet is available online and downloadable in a printer-friendly version.

 Since 2017 the network has published its own magazine to showcase academic research, case studies, scientific groups, technical factsheets and advertisement of projects, programmes, companies, and services on biogas.
-The annual magazine is also available online at no cost (hardcopies are available for a small fee to cover shipping costs).

 Online Platform and Library

 Of the network's online tools, the discussion forum is the liveliest area for interaction, with more than 900 participating subscribers.
 Almost 500 topics are available on the forum, providing a rich source of knowledge on anaerobic digestion as applied in the region, together with information about the practitioners involved.
 Podcasts of webinars and videos are also available online.
 A broad variety of publications on a number of topics can be found in the online library (manuals, factsheets, national biogas programme portfolios, diffusion, capacity building, etc.).

 Topic-specific working groups aim to involve network members in the development of cooperative projects in order to address specific knowledge gaps (e.g. technical issues, management monitoring and impact assessment) or to strengthen collaboration at sub-regional levels (e.g. the ‘southern cone’, the ‘Andean countries’, the Caribbean states and Central America).